Weightlifting is a great way to keep healthy. I have recently began Stronglifts 5x5 to get back into the iron game after a few years off.

 - May damage your floor

 Large Washers are a good choice if you are only concerned about static weight increases.
-I found on amazon, each individual washer is about 10 oz each, allowing you to do increase weights by 1.25# for barbells and 2.5# for dumbbells.
+I found these on amazon, each individual washer is about 10 oz each, allowing you to do increase weights by 1.25# for barbells and 2.5# for dumbbells.
 Shipping was free/prime shipping.
-However, check your local hardware stores, sometimes you can find large washers for much less. these
+However, check your local hardware stores, sometimes you can find large washers for much less.

 Amazon's options costs about half as much as an official Rogue fractional weight set.